A Web Application Firewall (WAF) solution offers protection for web servers.

 Most software WAFs are now implemented as cloud services.
 These services charge a monthly rate with different plans to suit different websites.
 Here is a run-down of the best cloud-based WAFs on the market today:

 The Web Application Firewall is one of a suite of cloud-based services offered by StackPath who specialize in “edge technology.”
-This term refers to the technique of pushing services out to the edge of your network, and then and little beyond.
+This term refers to the technique of pushing connected services out to the edge of your network, and then and little beyond.
 StackPath is a subscription-based Cloud service that captures all of your traffic before it reaches your Web server.

 The offsite configuration of StackPath provides extra protection for your Web server as any malicious code doesn’t even get a chance to touch your resources.

 The Web traffic heading to your website gets diverted to arrive at the StackPath server first.
-The three fundamental defenses offered by this service are: IP address assessment, browser validation, and the use of content rules.
+The three fundamental defenses offered by this service are: IP address assessment, browser validation, and the use of content based routing rules.
 This methodology focuses on the likelihood of incoming requests coming from dubious sources.
 The source filtering also shuts down any DDoS attack attempts.

 Only validated traffic gets forwarded on to your Web server.
 All of that processing takes place so quickly that regular users don’t experience any connection speed impairment.
 StackPath offers the Web Application Firewall for free for the first month of service.

 The Sucuri Web Application Firewall is part of a suite of website protection measures.
 The Sucuri cloud-based protection system is an online service.
-Your website’s address gets hosted at Sucuri’s server, also all of your Web traffic goes there first.
+Your website’s address is hosted at Sucuri’s server, also all of your Web traffic goes there first.

 The Sucuri service filters out malicious traffic through a range of techniques.
 The company maintains a database of attack signatures, which is constantly updated, so your website benefits from protection strategies learned by Sucuri when it is defending other sites.